arrrrrrrrrrrrrrrrrr/riven-auto-install/README.md

 If you want to customize these settings further, you can edit the `settings.json` file located in the `./riven` directory.
 This allows you to fine-tune your configuration without needing to go through the onboarding process manually.

+### Obtaining Your Plex Token:

+For Plex integration, you will need to obtain your Plex token.
+You can follow the instructions [here](https://www.plexopedia.com/plex-media-server/general/plex-token/) to retrieve your Plex token.